Ray-Ban MoneySaving tips including save £80+ by shopping around

 Before buying designer items, particularly online, make sure you’re buying genuine products and not fakes.
 If something seems too good to be true, then it probably is.
 See how to avoid fakes.

-While the tips and tricks below refer to Ray-Ban sunglasses in particular, many of these hacks can be used across other brands.
+While these tips and tricks refer to Ray-Ban in particular, many of can be used across other brands too.
+Though of course, branded sunnies are never exactly MoneySaving - only buy them if you need them and can afford it.

 Always compare retailers – buying direct often isn't cheapest